excid3/rails/guides/source/getting_started.md

 This route has `:id` in it.
 This is called a `parameter` and it captures a portion of the URL to be used later for processing the request.
 If a user visits `/products/1`, the `:id` param is set to `1` and can be used in the controller action to look up and display the Product record with an ID of 1.

-Route parameters don't have to be Integers either.
-For example, you could have a blog with articles and match `/blog/hello-world` with the following route:
+Route parameters don't have to be Integers, either.

+For example, you could have a blog with articles and match /blog/hello-world with the following route:

+get "/blog/:title", to: "blog#show"

+Rails will capture “hello-world” out of “/blog/hello-world” and this can be used to look up the blog post with the matching title.

 ```ruby
 get "/blog/:slug", to: "blog#show"